monopolly/mail/README.md

 # Summary
 I would like to live in a world where e-mail exists but is not a pain for developers.
 I am sure we can implement this concept in the near future as an alternative to classic e-mail servers.
 Users will not even notice.

-You can support my idea with likes or on change.org;)
+You could support the idea with a stars here or on change.org(just kidding)

 ### p.s.
 I realize that a lot of people have enough of what they already have.
 But it's not a substitute for email.
 It's an improvement.